justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/01-intro.markdown

 ## Scripts

-Developers can use scripts for more extensive customizations.
+Scripts may be used for more extensive customizations.
 However, use caution when doing so.
 This is the most powerful way to customize Liferay DXP and can cause undesired side effects.

 Any `.sh` files found in the `script` folder are run prior to starting a service.
 For example, to include a script that removes all log files, place it in the following directory structure: